btgurss/Mapping_Earthquakes/README.md

   - A layer to show all earthquakes within the last 7 days
   - A layer to show the major fault lines of the world - This data was taken from another github account:
     - "https://raw.githubusercontent.com/fraxen/tectonicplates/master/GeoJSON/PB2002_boundaries.json"
-  - A layer to show only those earthquakes with a magnitude of 4 or higher ("Major Earthquakes")
+  - A layer to show only those earthquakes with a magnitude of 4.5 or higher ("Major Earthquakes")

-The ultimate goal would be to see how much of a relationship these two data points have.
-To make the map more user friendly I did the following things:
-- Gave three options for the base layer.
-The user can see street views, satellite street views, or views in dark mode.
-- The earthquake locations are marked with circles that are different colors and sizes based on the magnitude of the earthquake
-- Each location marker will tell the user the magnitude and location of the earthquake at that location
-- The user can overlay the map with three different options.
-They may choose to show all earthquakes, only the major earthquakes (over 4.5), and/or choose to show the fault lines
+The following is an image of the final product.

+## Discussion
+- The map shows that the majority of earthquakes take place on the major fault lines of the world.
+There do seem to be smaller earthquakes happening outside of these fault lines (especially in the United States).
+The map will change from day to day as the newest earthquakes are entered and the earthquakes more than 7 days old phase out.